google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Was Ishmael Pampered?

-However this wasn't the case, and personally, I figure that Ishmael was a child that was given everything by his father?
-For you must know, that Abraham had loved him so much.
-Also keep in mind, that for a least 13 years -- not only was Ishmael, Abraham's first child, but he was also his only child.
-Now because of Abraham's strong feelings towards Ishmael, I can see how Ishmael could have had a pampered life.
+However, this wasn't the case, and personally, I figure that Ishmael was a child to whom his father gave everything, for you must know that Abraham loved him so much.
+Also, keep in mind that for at least 13 years, not only was Ishmael Abraham's first child, but he was also his only child.
+Now, because of Abraham's strong feelings towards Ishmael, I can see how Ishmael could have had a pampered life.

-In fact, I can see Ishmael being pampered, all the way up to the time -- that along with his mother, he was forced to leave his father's household.
-And remember, that all of this stemmed, from the ongoing feud -- that was constantly taking place between his mother Hagar and Sarah.
+In fact, I can see Ishmael being pampered up until he was forced to leave his father's household along with his mother.
+And remember that all of this stemmed from the ongoing feud that was constantly taking place between his mother, Hagar, and Sarah.

 Bible Study Online